How Kelly Clarkson Helps Her Teenage Stepdaughter Combat Social Media Bullying

 “Social media can be just horrible.
 It’s like junior high on steroids,” the singer, 35, says in the current issue of PEOPLE.

-But Clarkson — who recently hosted an iHeartRadio release party in L.A. to celebrate her new album Meaning of Life — says she uses her experience with online haters to serve as an example for her 16-year-old stepdaughter, Savannah.
+But Clarkson — who recently celebrated her new album Meaning of Life at the iHeartRadio Album Release Party with Kelly Clarkson at the iHeartRadio Theater in Los Angeles — says she uses her experience with online haters to serve as an example for her 16-year-old stepdaughter, Savannah.

 “I just say, ‘You see all this stuff that gets said about me all the time?
 Just brush it off.
 Just worry about your own path, your own front porch, and everyone else can worry about theirs,’ ” she explains.